htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 When a Late Materialization job factory is submitted to the *condor_schedd*, a ``Cluster submitted`` event will be written to the UserLog of the Cluster ad.
 This will be the same log file used by the first job materialized by the factory.
-To avoid confustion, it is recommended that you use the same log file for all jobs in the factory.
+To avoid confusion, it is recommended that you use the same log file for all jobs in the factory.

 When the Late Materialization job factory is removed from the *condor_schedd*, a ``Cluster removed`` event